 Starchy potatoes and plant milk make this dinner creamy and incredibly satisfying.
 It is a perfect meal for colder winter evenings!

-I love this plant-based stew, and it is a favorite with my family, as well.
+I love this plant-based stew, and it is also a favorite with my family.
 It all deliciously comes together in one large skillet while building up the flavors—a satisfying dinner.
-If you have any leftovers, it even tastes great the next day.
-Just quickly reheat over low heat or in the microwave.
-Take it for lunch at work or pack it in a soup container for your kids at school.

 Choose the right potatoes

 Gold Yukon potatoes or Russet Burbank are my favorites in this stew.
 There is no fast rule here.
 Go with what you love.
 But I found that these potatoes still hold their firmness while releasing enough starches to thicken the sauce naturally.

 Usually, Russet potatoes easily break down in soups and stews, but I have tested it numerous times with the Burbank potatoes.
 They still maintain a nice bite when not overcooked and have an almost buttery flavor—my kind of vegetable.